-FTT: There's a long history of DFO aggression against Indigenous people, whether it is just the history in Cheam, with attacking people on the waters there these are all the charges and this proves that they're the only ones not in compliance with the rules and regulations,' but that is not the case.
+FTT: There's a long history of DFO aggression against Indigenous people, whether it is just the history in Cheam, with attacking people on the waters there they're the only ones not in compliance with the rules and regulations,' but that is not the case.
 The real case is that we're the only ones that they monitor, we're the only ones that they harass, and we're the only ones that they even bother to check up on.